The Intellectual Property and Antitrust Review: Argentina

 Local case law includes a number of cases concerning broadcasting rights to specific football matches that were sold in combination with other football matches or sports events.

 In Servicios de Radio and Televisión de la Universidad Nacional de Córdoba v.
-Durford Commercial Corporation, the defendant was the exclusive licensee of TV rights for pre-World Cup football matches, and was allegedly charging excessive prices for those events to a free-to-air (FTA) channel and tying them to the sale of different matches, selling them in a package format only.10
+Durford Commercial Corporation, the defendant was the exclusive licensee of TV rights for pre-World Cup football matches, and was allegedly charging excessive prices for those events to a free-to-air (FTA) channel and tying them to the sale of different matches, selling them in a package format only.9

 The CNDC concluded that the licensor had a dominant position, as substitutability of rights to such football events was quite low.
 Nevertheless, the CNDC approved the packaged licences, concluding that its prices could not be considered excessive, given that it had to pay substantial sums to purchase the rights from the sports leagues and that the defendant could make a reasonable return on its investment by licensing the events to cable companies (which were willing to buy the entire package, and at a price much higher than that offered by FTA systems).
 Thus, the CNDC held that the defendant's refusal to license individual matches to the complainant was reasonable.

 In addition, in In re MSO Supercanal and others v.
-Telered Imagen SA and others, the National Commercial Appeal Court confirmed the lower court's decision that stated that the defendants (programmers) abused their dominant position by tying unwanted events to football events (over which they had broadcasting rights) and ordered the unbundling of the programmes and required the licence fee to be set based on the football events alone.11
+Telered Imagen SA and others, the National Commercial Appeal Court confirmed the lower court's decision that stated that the defendants (programmers) abused their dominant position by tying unwanted events to football events (over which they had broadcasting rights) and ordered the unbundling of the programmes and required the licence fee to be set based on the football events alone.10

-In the Maxiconsumo case13, the plaintiff – a major food producer – argued that the defendant – a wholesale supermarket – had tied edible oil sales with the purchase of pasta and other products manufactured by the defendant and sold in its own stores.
+In the Maxiconsumo case,12 the plaintiff – a major food producer – argued that the defendant – a wholesale supermarket – had tied edible oil sales with the purchase of pasta and other products manufactured by the defendant and sold in its own stores.
 The CNDC dismissed the case partly because it did not consider the tying practice duly proved, but mainly because the defendant had no dominant position in the narrowest possible relevant market.

 ii Refusals to license

-Companies have the right to freely choose with whom and under what conditions to market their products, and thus, refusing to sell a certain good or service (or to grant a licence) to a certain customer is not usually a practice that will be considered a violation of the Competition Law.15 Nevertheless, if the refusal is unjustified or implies an abuse of said right and restricts competition, affecting the general economic interest, it will be prohibited.
+Companies have the right to freely choose with whom and under what conditions to market their products, and thus, refusing to sell a certain good or service (or to grant a licence) to a certain customer is not usually a practice that will be considered a violation of the Competition Law.15 Nevertheless, if the refusal is unjustified or implies an abuse of this right and restricts competition, affecting the general economic interest, it will be prohibited.
 Unjustified refusal to satisfy particular licensing requests is specifically considered under Section 3(i) of the Competition Law and under Section 42 of the Patent Law.

 In light of the above, the INPI may authorise the use of a patent without a licence if the potential user has unsuccessfully attempted to obtain a licence from its owner under reasonable commercial terms for 150 consecutive days.
 The INPI must notify the situation to the CNDC.
 It is debated whether this disposition applies only to those situations in which the refusal constitutes an abuse by the patent owner, or any time the latter refuses to deal.
 Even when a literal interpretation of the Section would suggest the latter alternative, legal scholars support the former option, as it is the one in accordance with the TRIPS Agreement and the Competition Law.
 A patent in and of itself does not necessarily create market power because substitutes for the patented products may well exist.